 Sleep Makes You Feel Better

 Poor sleep is linked to a host of diseases and health conditions.
-Not only does insufficient sleep contribute to inflammation in the body, but it also activates cell damage, which can increase the chances that you develop heart disease, suffer a stroke and more.
+Not only does insufficient sleep contribute to inflammation in the body, but it also activates cell damage, which can increase the chances that you develop heart disease, suffer a stroke, and more.
 Not enough sleep can also cause you to gain weight because of the effect that it has on your motivation to exercise.
 Sleep deprivation also causes the appetite hormones to fluctuate, leading you to take in more calories than needed.
 Poor sleep habits are linked to negative effects on the body’s blood sugar levels, boosting the chances that you develop type 2 diabetes.
 Lastly, you are more likely to suffer from mental issues, such as depression and anxiety, if your body is not getting the sleep that it needs to function at optimal levels.
+Look into what might be causing you to not get enough sleep.
+Maybe your sleep hygiene needs some work or you discover signs that indicate your mattress needs replacing.
+Whatever the reason, it’s easier to fix the problem once you know what’s causing it.

 There is no good reason to not get enough sleep.
 Your body will thank you in numerous ways for nurturing it with adequate rest.
 Do not take chances with your physical health and mental alertness by trying to skimp on this essential physical need.